-Prior to DESIGNATION, I was a motion graphics designer in Boston.
+What were you doing before you came to Designation?
+Prior to Designation, I was a motion graphics designer in Boston.
 I worked mostly smaller, corporate jobs for events like national sales meetings or product launches.
-It was a pretty good gig, but by the time I found DESIGNATION, I was definitely ready for a new challenge.
+It was a pretty good gig, but by the time I found Designation, I was definitely ready for a new challenge.

-Heard about DESIGNATION from my buddy, Google.
+How did you hear about Designation, and why did you decide to come?
+Heard about Designation from my buddy, Google.
 I knew that I wanted a more formal design education so I did some research and found that UX design was the most rapidly growing design job in my area.
 As a career switcher, this seemed liked the best direction for me.
-From there it was only a matter of time before I discovered DESIGNATION and realized it was the best opportunity out there.
+From there it was only a matter of time before I discovered Designation and realized it was the best opportunity out there.

-I learned nearly 100% of my current UX knowledge at DESIGNATION, which is a pretty big component of my current role.
+How did Designation help prepare you for your new role?
+I learned nearly 100% of my current UX knowledge at Designation, which is a pretty big component of my current role.
 That being said, I also learned a lot about handling critiques, presenting and defending my work, working within a team, and, probably most importantly, how to get this great job in the first place.
-Nothing can prepare you for the pace of a real design job and the need to deliver on a very regular bases, but the DESIGNATION timeline comes pretty close.
+Nothing can prepare you for the pace of a real design job and the need to deliver on a very regular bases, but the Designation timeline comes pretty close.

+What was your favorite part of the Designation experience?
 I think this may be obvious by now, but my favorite part was the team of designers in Nectarine with whom I got to share this crazy experience.
 I can’t stress enough to prospective students the importance of coming together as a group and trusting each other to learn and grow together.
 My second favorite part may be the incredible luck I had in being able to participate in a project that eventually became a finalist on the TV show America’s Greatest Makers; Go team NWTN!
 Third has to be a shout out to a pair of primary instructors, Won (design) and Mike (professional) who were, amongst an already incredible staff, the most influential on my personal experience/success; thank you, both.

-Finally, I assume my future favorite moment will be the first ever DESIGNATION Design Decathlon for Cohort Supremacy (the name could use some work), which I’m sure will be happening when they finally get to the end of the alphabet.
+Finally, I assume my future favorite moment will be the first ever Designation Design Decathlon for Cohort Supremacy (the name could use some work), which I’m sure will be happening when they finally get to the end of the alphabet.
 It’s on the blog now, you have to do it!